|PROFESSIONAL COUNSELING PROGRAM & SCHOOL COUNSELING CONCENTRATION COORDINATOR

 and Wisconsin as a clinical mental health counselor and private practice psychologist,

 respectively.
-He worked closely with school personnel and pediatricians concerning
+He worked closely with school personnel and physicians concerning children,

-children and adolescents who exhibited a variety of psychological disorders, in particular
+adolescents and adults who exhibited a variety of educational and psychological disorders.

-College 2012 Distinguished Educator in Distance Education Award.
-In addition to ADHD,
+Teaching Award, the University College 2012 Distinguished Educator in Distance Education

 |CLINICAL DIRECTOR/DIRECTOR OF THE MTSU CENTER FOR COUNSELING AND PSYCHOLOGICAL SERVICES

-University, 1997.
-Dr. Lee is a faculty member in the Professional Counseling program
+1997.
+Dr. Lee is a faculty member in the Professional Counseling program at Middle

-at Middle Tennessee State University, specializing in clinical mental health counseling.
+Tennessee State University, specializing in clinical mental health counseling.
+She